StevenMicheletti/poolparty/README.md

 - ##### OUTDIR/inds/
   - If individual analyses turned on, individual-based stats, sync files, and mpileup files will be produced here.
 Additionally, normalized files will appear in OUTDIR/

 # PPanalyze

+## Input

-PPalign uses a freq and sync file to perform basic comparative analyses.
+PPanalyze uses a freq and sync file generated by PPalign to perform basic comparative analyses.

 ## How is it analyzing you data?

 - FST and/or sliding window FST (Popoolation2)
-- Fisher's exact test for allele frequency differences (Popoolation2; requires Text::NSP::Measures::2D::Fisher::twotailed perl module)
+- Fisher's exact test for allele frequency differences (Popoolation2)
 - Neighbor-joining trees (r_structure.R, ape)
 - SNP density (r_structure.R)

 ## Editing the .config file

-The configuration file contains working directory locations, run paramteres and dependency locations.
+The configuration file contains working directory locations, run parameters and dependency locations.
 Create a new .config file for each run and place it in your working directory.

 #### Directory and input explanation
 - POPS=(alphanumeric string; required) - Populations you wish to analyze/compare to one another.
 If more than two populations, comparative analyses (such as FST) will be averaged across all comparisons.
 In some cases, populations may share a same trait of interest and should not be averaged.
 A comma (,) between populations means compare those populations, a colon (:) means ignore that comparison.